 The first nation to adopt on a large scale was South Korea, in April 2019, at which point there were some 224 operators in 88 countries around the world investing in the technology.

-In South Korea, all of the 5G carriers used Samsung, Ericsson and Nokia base stations and equipment, apart from one who used Huawei equipment.
+In South Korea, all the 5G carriers used Samsung, Ericsson and Nokia base stations and equipment, apart from one who used Huawei equipment.
 Of these suppliers, Samsung was the largest, having shipped 53,000 base stations from a total of 86,000 base stations installed in the country at the time.

 What is the Advantage of the 5G Network over the 4G Network?

 You may be wondering what is so special about it?
-The most evident advantage of 5G networks over 4G is the speed of the network, however, there are also advantages relating to reduced latency – meaning faster response times as well as fast download speeds.
+The most evident advantage of 5G networks over 4G is the speed of the network.
+However, there are also advantages relating to reduced latency – meaning faster response times as well as fast download speeds.
 This opens up a wealth of potential applications across industry due to improved operational efficiency.

-Among the applications for 5G are superfast broadband with no need for landlines, 5G mobile telecommunications, the creation of smart factories, holographic technologies, 5G televisions, remote healthcare, and driverless cars with 5G communication as well as car-to-car communication.
+Among the applications for 5G are superfast broadband with no need for landlines, 5G mobile telecommunications, the creation of smart factories, holographic technologies, televisions, remote healthcare, and driverless cars with 5G communication as well as car-to-car communication.

-Many of these technological advances will be afforded by reduced latency, allowing devices to respond to commands faster.
+Many of these technological advances will be afforded by reduced latency, allowing 5G devices to respond to commands faster.
 Latency is the delay between a command being issued and the response being received.
 3G has a 65 millisecond latency, advanced 4G is around 40 milliseconds of latency, while fixed broadband has a latency of between 10-20 milliseconds.
 By comparison, 5G is expected to operate with as little as 1 millisecond of latency, allowing mission-critical and Internet-of-Things applications to operate below the 4 millisecond target for mobile broadband services.

-5G will also boast a greater capacity than previous network technologies.
+The technology will also boast a greater capacity than previous network technologies.
 There will be access to a greater spectrum at higher frequencies, meaning that networks will be able to handle more high-demand applications simultaneously.
 This means that it could provide a fibre-like experience for fixed wireless applications, allowing those in areas that are difficult to reach to enjoy a greatly improved broadband service.

 How Fast is a 5G Network?